valh-runner/oc_projet7/README.md

 -   Linux : LAMP (<https://doc.ubuntu-fr.org/lamp>)
 -   Cross system: XAMP (<https://www.apachefriends.org/fr/index.html>)

-Symfony 5.4.30 requires PHP 7.2.5 or higher to run.\
+Symfony 5.4.30 requires at least PHP 7.2.5 but prefer to have version 8.2.0\
-Prefer to have MySQL 5.6 or higher.\
+MySQL 5.6 complies however 5.7 is recommended.\
 Make sure PHP is in the Path environment variable.

 You need an installation of Composer.\